steppay/dev-docs/Guides/07-1_Managed_결제.md

 axios.request(config)
 .then((response) => {
 	const receiptResponse = JSON.stringify(response.data);
-	// status 가 성공이면
+    // If status is successful
 	if(status == "success" && receiptResponse.paymentDate !== null) {
-		// do some logic
+		// Do some logic
 	}else {
 		// something went wrong
 	}
 	if(status == "error" && receiptResponse.paymentStatus == null) {
-		// do some logic
+		// Do some logic
 	}else {
 		// something went wrong
 	}